Value Differences

 Natural Inclination

 God embodies moral truth.
 His values emanate from his character.
-God created us in his image, which means he gave us a flawless nature that was designed to uphold his moral code.
+Moreover, God created us in his image with a flawless nature designed to uphold his moral code.

 Our nature became corrupt when Adam and Eve sinned.
-Now we tend to supplant God’s moral code with our own, so we can justify doing whatever we want, whenever we want.
+So now we tend to supplant God’s moral code with our own, so we can justify doing whatever we want, whenever we want.

-We would like to think that God concurs with our moral values since we are products of his handiwork, and he loves us unconditionally.
+We want to think that God concurs with our moral values since we are products of his handiwork, and he loves us unconditionally.
 But this is untrue.

 God’s internal consistency would not allow him to create us in his image, with a nature that opposes the moral values emanating from his character.